schmelczer/backup-container/README.md

 - **Scheduled Backups**: Automates backups according to a defined schedule.
 - **Log Rotation**: Maintains weekly logs of all backup activities.
 - **Multi-Repository Backups**: Allows backups to multiple BorgBackup repositories simultaneously.
+- **Healtcheck**: The healthcheck is based on the time of the last successful backup.

 ### Multi-target backups